kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 ## Text-to-Speech (TTS)

-The second half of STTTS!
+TTS is the second half of STTTS!
 This is where Curses takes the words it transcribes and sends them to a voice model to be said out loud.

 ![curses tts](https://github.com/user-attachments/assets/0cd3529b-dc37-4b9a-80e4-bef298180107)